Receive Polling

 Wiring

-If UART_CONFIG_HW_FLOW_CTRL is enabled, connect P2_4 to the RTS pin of the FT232 and connect P2_5 to the CTS pin of the FT232.
+If UART_CONFIG_HW_FLOW_CTRL is configured as 1, it is also necessary to connect P2_4 (UART CTS Pin) to the RTS of FT232, and connect P2_5 (UART RTS Pin) to the CTS of FT232.

 Building and Downloading